His Name Is Ray: Production

 Del Monte drove by the same man panhandling at an intersection close to his house.
 After months of driving by the intersection of Lakeshore and Jameson, Del Monte decided to talk to the man.
 Ray invited Del Monte to see what life was like on the streets.
 Del Monte shot the majority of the film single-handedly, using no tripod and just one lens.

-Del Monte approached Scott Montgomery, who was fascinated with the project who come on as a writer.
+Del Monte approached Scott Montgomery, who was fascinated with the project and came on as a writer.
 Hanan Townshend was approached early about composing the music for the documentary.
 Townshend would send music sketches, which Del monte would listen to in one ear while filming.

 Outside of a $10,000 grant from Hot Docs Ted Rogers Fund, the documentary was self-funded, partially with the prize money from his prior film Transformer winning the Rogers Audience Award at the Hot Docs Canadian International Documentary Festival in 2018.
 Derek Cianfrance, who has been a mentor for Del Monte, came on in April 2021 as executive producer.

 Release

 Hot Docs premiered the documentary on their streaming platform for their members only on April 22, 2021 (Canada only).
-The film will be headed to film festivals this fall and is being represented by CAA.
+The film was then planned to be sent to film festivals with representation by CAA.